Train station: United Kingdom

-A number of other halts are still open and operational on privately owned, heritage, and preserved railways throughout the British Isles.
-The word is often used informally to describe national rail network stations with limited service and low usage, such as the Oxfordshire Halts on the Cotswold Line.
+Many other halts are still open and operational on privately owned, heritage, and preserved railways throughout the British Isles.
+The word is often used informally to describe stations on the national rail network with limited service and low usage, such as the Oxfordshire Halts on the Cotswold Line.
 It has also sometimes been used for stations served by public services but accessible only by persons travelling to/from an associated factory (for example IBM near Greenock and British Steel Redcar– although neither of these is any longer served by trains), or military base (such as Lympstone Commando) or railway yard.
-The only two such "private" stopping places on the national system, where the "halt" designation is still officially used, seem to be Staff Halt (at Durnsford Road, Wimbledon) and Battersea Pier Sidings Staff Halt, both of which are solely for railway staff.
+The only two such "private" stopping places on the national system, where the "halt" designation is still officially used, seem to be Staff Halt (at Durnsford Road, Wimbledon) and Battersea Pier Sidings Staff Halt, both of which are for railway staff only.